SAP/cloud-primetime/README.md

 The easiest way to configure PrimeTime is at runtime through the "Configuration" tab, which requires the "admin" role.
 Any changes you make there will be persisted in the database.

+There is also an API available which is described through a [Swagger UI](https://primetime.eu2.hana.ondemand.com/s/api/api-docs?url=/s/api/swagger.json#/default).

 ## Limitations
   - Deployment to cloud platforms other than SAP Cloud Platform is not supported.
   - The document service is not yet available in the Cloud Foundry environment and file support is deactivated when deploying there.